lajos/boston-blender-character-modeling/README.md

 ### Mirrored Linked Duplicate

-While the **X Mirror** option works for simple edits, it cannot more complex operations like extrusions and the knife tool.
+While the **X Mirror** option works for simple edits, it cannot handle more complex operations like extrusions and the knife tool.

 A better workflow is to cut the model in half and create a mirrored linked duplicate that will be automatically updated.